CEN3031Q/TigerIsland/README.md

 1. Make sure that the server is up and running prior to running the client!
 2. Make sure the Program Arguments (see Instructions step 1) are correct.

+## General Architecture
+1. The `main` method can be found in `TigerIslandClient.java`.
+This is where we set up a connection to the server by creating a `SocketReaderWriter`.
+We read messages from the server here, and dispatch the handling of each message to a new `Thread` via a `Runnable` that we created called `WritingRunnable`.

+2. Each `WritingRunnable` creates a `MessageDispatcher` and provides it `ServerProtocol` objects.
+The dispatcher loops through each protocol and routes the message to it's corresponding protocol.
+The protocol provides a response via the `responseForMessage` method.

+3. Each protocol relays the relevant information to its `ServerProtocolInfoCommunicator` object, which in this case is the `TournamentDriver` object that's created in `TigerIslandClient.java`.
+In some cases, the `TournamentDriver` provides the protocol a response and in other cases it does not.

+4. The `TournamentDriver` object receives information via the `receiveInfo` method.
+It owns a `Tournament` object which is responsible for creating `Game` and `Player` objects.
+Each `Player` object has a `GameAI` object which is responsible for making move decisions, which happen in the `tileAction` and `buildAction` method, respectively.

+5. Messages are routed back up and sent to the server via the same `SocketReaderWriter`.

 ## Git Workflow
 1. `git checkout master` // Get on your local `master` branch
 2. `git fetch upstream` // Fetch the team's repo